Phuket Weather January Averages, Thailand

-Weather Averages for Phuket in January
+What's the Weather Like in Phuket in January

 The monsoon is over and the average rainfall has dropped to 40mm falling over 5 to 6 days as compared to up to 21 days for the monsoon months.
 January is in the dry season and possibly the best time to holiday in the area.

 As the monsoon is over the average humidity has also dropped for the dry season and this month it is 75% can be a lot lower depending on whether it is a wet day or not.
 Humidity has been dropping from the October high of 90% and will stay steady until it rises in April.
 The temperatures don't vary a lot here but by the end of January the average will be slightly higher heading towards the hot season starting in May.

-The length of sunshine hours has extended to 8 from the low of 7 seen at the end of the monsoon season.
-Hours will lengthen as the month moves towards it end where it will average another by the end of February.
+The length of sunshine hours has extended to 8 from the low of 7 seen the end of the monsoon season.
+Hours will lengthen as the month moves towards its end where it will average another by the end of February.

 You can expect to see an average of 6 foggy days this month that is climbing to a high of 8 days in March.
 This is one more day than in December.
 During the hot summer months number of foggy days is lowest with just 1 day expected.

 The Amari Phuket is located on Patong Beach and is just 5 minutes from the beach.
 Book 60 days ahead and save 10% or book 30 days ahead to save 5%.
 With more than 180 rooms all with views of Patong Bay and Phuket, choose from one facing the beach or with sea views.
 The Junior suite is great for families being the largest suite available and has an open balcony and an enclosed terrace for privacy.

-Take the shuttle bus to Kata Beach or swim in one of the pools, work out in the fitness room or try some snorkelling, scuba diving or go shopping.
+Take the shuttle bus to Kata Beach or swim in one of the pools, work out in the fitness room or try some snorkeling, scuba diving or go shopping.
 Book a tour from the tour desk and exchange currency if needed.
-Eat at one of 4 restaurants, La Gritta for great Italian, Rim Talay serving International cuisine by the sea, The Jetty for dining over the water or the Samutr Bar for a more casual experience.
+Eat in one of 4 restaurants, La Gritta for great Italian, Rim Talay serving International cuisine by the sea, The Jetty for dining over the water or the Samutr Bar for a more casual experience.

 Surin Phuket, located on the west coast of Phuket is on Pansea Beach that slopes gently down to a small coral reef.
 Choose from 1 or 2 bedroom cottages, beach studio suite or the beach deluxe suite.
-Services offered here include airport transfers, library, swimming pool, tennis courts, gym, water sport facilities, boutique and gift shop and a dive centre.
+Services offered here include airport transfers, library, swimming pool, tennis courts, gym, water sport facilities, boutique, a gift shop and a dive centre.